fuadmoin/vet_clinic/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank [Microverse](https://www.microverse.org/) for giving me this chance to work on this project.
+I would like to thank my coding partner [@karanj2212](https://github.com/karanJ2212) for motivating, helping, and working with me on this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>